 Annual Dues: $10 tenured; $5 untenured; $1 student/adjunct faculty

 Purpose: VCC promotes and advances the discussion of visual culture in critical and artistic practice and facilitates interdisciplinary contact with those working to similar ends in other visual media.
 VCC maintains a listserv for discussion and sharing information that can be joined by contacting the cochairs listed below.

 Visual Resources Association (VRA)

-Annual dues: $110 individual; $40 student/retired/unemployed; $300 institutional (three named representatives receive full-membership privileges; $60 VRA Bulletin only; $60 VRA Listserv only
+Annual dues: $115 individual; $45 student/retired/unemployed; $300 institutional (three named representatives receive full-membership privileges); $60 VRA Bulletin only; $60 VRA Listserv only

-Purpose: As a multidisciplinary community of image-management professionals working in educational and cultural-heritage environments, VRA is committed to providing leadership in the field, developing and advocating standards, and providing educational tools and opportunities for its members.
-The organization offers a forum to discuss issues such as documentation and access to images of visual culture, integration of technology-based instruction and research, and intellectual-property policy.
-Through collaboration and partnership with the broader information-management and educational-technology communities, VRA supports the primacy of visual culture in the educational experience.
-Its international membership includes: information specialists; digital-image specialists; art, architecture, film and video librarians; museum curators; slide, photograph, microfilm and digital archivists; architectural firms; galleries; publishers; image-system vendors; rights and reproductions officials; photographers; art historians; artists; and scientists.
+Purpose: As a multi-disciplinary organization dedicated to furthering research and education in the field of media management within the educational and cultural heritage environments, VRA is committed to providing leadership in the visual resources field, developing and advocating standards, and offering educational tools and opportunities.
+The organization offers a forum for issues of vital concern to the field, including: preservation of and access to images and media documenting visual culture; integration of technology-based instruction and research; digital humanities; intellectual property policy; and visual literacy.
+Through collaboration, partnership, and outreach with the broader information management, educational, and scholarly communities, the VRA actively supports the primacy of visual information in the educational experience.
+Its international membership includes: information specialists; digital image specialists; archivists; art, architecture, film, video, metadata, and digital librarians; museum professionals; architectural firms; galleries; publishers; vendors; rights and reproductions officials; photographers; art historians; artists; scientists; and academic technologists.

 Womens Caucus for Art (WCA)